-In addition to images created by Acronis Snap Deploy 5, you can perform deployment from disk-level backups created by other Acronis products and from Virtual Hard Disk (VHD) files.
-For details, see "Files supported as master images" (p.
-85).
+In addition to images created by Acronis Snap Deploy 4, you can perform deployment from disk-level backups created by Acronis True Image, Acronis Backup & Recovery 10, Acronis Backup & Recovery 11, and from Virtual Hard Disk (VHD) files.
+For details, see "Files supported as master images".